apterid/apterid-bootstrap/Docs/spec.md

 ## Modules

-Modules are just static types; however, they are declared with the `module` keyword instead of `type`.
+Modules are just static classes; however, they are declared with the `module` keyword instead of `type`.

     module Something =
       Field1 = "foo"